User Guide

 Anonymous

-If this checkbox is checked, the identity of the topic creator will not be disclosed.
+This is a checkbox.
+If checked, the identity of the topic creator will not be disclosed.
 The anonymity status can be changed at any time.

 Editing and Deleting

-The topic creator can always edit its fields or delete it entirely.
-To do this, they can click the three dots next to the topic title and select Edit or Delete.
+The topic creator can edit its fields or delete it entirely.
+To do this, click the three dots next to the topic title and select Edit or Delete.

 Access Setting